WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

 ### Generate initramfs image from package feed
 $ appsdk geninitramfs -h
-It is similar with `appsdk genimage -h', the differ is `--type initramfs' If image name is `initramfs-ostree-image' (by default), it will replace existed initrd used by the generation of wic/ustart image (appsdk genimage)
+It is similar with `appsdk genimage -h', the differ is no -t/--type option If image name is `initramfs-ostree-image' (by default), it will replace existed initrd used by the generation of wic/ustart image (appsdk genimage)